 Fungal nail infection

-They can be caused by similar organisms that cause athlete’s foot.
-They live off the keratin in your nails and cause discolouration and thickening.
+What causes a fungal nail infection?They can be caused by the same micro-organisms that cause athlete’s foot.
+They use the keratin in your nails as a food source and cause discolouration and thickening.
 Often the discolouration is white, yellow or brown.
-Black nails are usually caused by trauma (stubbing or dropping something on your toe) but if you haven’t damaged your toe and your nail becomes black or green, seek medical advice from your doctor or see your podiatrist for advice.
+Black nails are usually caused by trauma (stubbing or dropping something on your toe) but if you haven’t damaged your toe and your nail becomes black or green, seek advice from your podiatrist or a dermatologist as it should be looked at.

-Anyone could get a fungal nail infection.
+Who gets fungal nail infections?Anyone could get a fungal nail infection.
 They are often a result of trauma or poor foot hygiene.

-Treatment optionsThere are many schools of thought surrounding nail infections.
+Treatment optionsThere are many schools of thought surrounding how to treat nail infections.
 This is because nail fungus is particularly difficult to get rid of.